RabbitMQ®¶

 This page will help you succeed in connecting your application to a RabbitMQ-based message queue which meets your security and compliance requirements.

-Provision a New RabbitMQ Cluster¶
+Accessing a RabbitMQ Cluster¶

 Before continuing, make sure you have access to the Kubernetes API, as describe here.